nitaiaharoni1/scheduling-app/README.md

 <!-- ![roomer](website.gif "mamas restaurant") -->

+## Description
+* The user can login and logout (option to use auto login with cookies).
+* The user can sign up.
+* A weekly overview of the booking status of each of the organization rooms.
+* Options to add, edit, reschedule and delete room reservations based on current availability.

 ## How to use?
 The calendar is drag and dropable:
 * Adding events by dragging.